-Great Lakes Council's Mayor, Cr Jan McWilliams has announced the 2013 Citizen of the Year, Young Citizen of the Year and Sportsperson of the Year awards at the Australia Day ceremony held at Club Forster on Saturday 26 January.
+Great Lakes Council's Mayor, Cr Jan McWilliams, has announced the 2015 Citizen of the Year, Young Citizen of the Year and Sportsperson of the Year awards at the Australia Day ceremony held at Club Forster on Monday 26 January.

 The Australia Day schools E-Calendar competition winners were also announced and recognised with certificates and each child was given a copy of the calendar.

 The Mayor's Awards recognise those in our community who contribute, no matter how large or small, to the wellbeing of the community.
 This year that recognition is to those groups or associations who are looking after and caring for people who have been involved in the war effort.
 During 2015, the 100th anniversary of Gallipoli, it is timely to pay tribute to the people who are still involved in current or previous theatres of war.

 These recipients include Korean War Veterans; Stroud National Servicemen’s Association; Darawank War Memorial Park Volunteers; Great Lakes National Servicemen’s Association; War Widows Guild; Tea Gardens/Hawks Nest Red Cross; Booral Soldiers Memorial Hall Committee; Forster Tuncurry RSL Sub-Branch; Coolongolook and District Memorial Hall; Forster Tuncurry Legacy; Forster Tuncurry Legacy Laurel Club; Tea Gardens RSL Sub-Branch; Trustees Tuncurry Memorial Hall; Forster Red Cross; Vietnam Veterans Association; Bulahdelah RSL Sub-Branch; Bulahdelah War Memorial Trust.